It’s an easy question to ask “How much does it cost to start a blog in 2020?”, but it’s a devilishly difficult question to answer.

 Why?
 Because the free version is limited and you’ll be constantly enticed to opt for the paid version.

 My advice?
-Stick with this combination for the first few months until you know how you want you blog to look and you’ve started making money.
+Stick with the Twenty Twenty WordPress theme or the GeneratePress free theme for the first few months until you know how you want you blog to look and you’ve started making money.
 Then it will be time to spend money on a paid theme.

 Most Pro Bloggers use the Genesis framework combined with themes such as my favourites from StudioPress.
 They’re not the cheapest but the Pro’s use them for a reason.
 They’re fast to load and work exceptionally well.
 Cost $99 to $130